 First Aid Arts Scholarship Program

-Our inclusive two-day trainings are valued at $425.00, but thanks to the ongoing generosity of our donors we are able to offer a discounted rate of $285.00.
-Our intention in underwriting this cost is to increase access and diversity at our trainings, particularly to individuals providing services to underserved/underrepresented portions of our population.
+First Aid Arts aims to make our training offerings as accessible as we can.
+With the help of generous donors we are able to provide a limited number of scholarships or work-study positions.
+Our intention in underwriting these costs is to increase access and diversity at our trainings, particularly to individuals providing services to underserved/underrepresented portions of our population.

 Criteria for Scholarship Eligibility

 To be considered for a First Aid Arts scholarship we recommend that you: